slebetman/simple-plastic-wargame/README.md

 First move the frontmost unit by the desired distance.
 Then move the rest of the squad behind him.
 You only need to correctly measure the movement of the first unit.
 The rest may just follow.
-It doesn't matter if some units move a lot more than one span (we just assume that that run to catch up) only the distance of the first move matters.
+It doesn't matter if some units move a lot more than one span (we just assume that they run to catch up) only the distance of the first move matters.

 ### Squad Cohesion